zaynahjaved/pg-broil/readme.md

 ```
 python grapher.py
 ```
-and check in the respective folder for the trajecotry visuzalization and in maze_ppo_erm**/visualziaitons or maze_ppo_cvar**/visualziaitons for the pareto frontier.
+and check in the respective folder for the trajecotry visualization and in maze_ppo_erm**/visualizations or maze_ppo_cvar**/visualizations for the pareto frontier.

-To train some policies with differnt values of alpha and lambda go to spinup/algos/pytorch/ppo/broil_ppo_grid.sh and change values in the script.
+To train some policies with different values of alpha and lambda go to spinup/algos/pytorch/ppo/broil_ppo_grid.sh and change values in the script.
 To run ERM instead of CVaR use the risk_metric flag.
 Then run:
 ```
 ./broil_ppo_grid.sh
 ```